polyverse-appsec/vs-boost/README.md

 ![Test Case Generation](https://cdn.shopify.com/s/files/1/0581/9940/8779/files/Screenshot_2023-03-28_at_4.28.34_PM.jpg?width=500)

-* **Code Description**: Get an English description of your code to better understand its functionality.
+* **Code Explanation**: Get an English description of your code to better understand its functionality.
 Boost will create a detailed, step-by-step explanation of your code and break it down into all of it's core functionality.

 ![Code Explanation](https://cdn.shopify.com/s/files/1/0581/9940/8779/files/Screenshot_2023-03-28_at_4.23.07_PM.jpg?width=500)

+* **Documentation generation**: Generate PDF and Markdown format documentation across your project in minutes.
+Boost will generate edit-able documentation artifacts including your source code, educational material, security and data compliance analysis, architectural principles, and integrated architectural flow diagrams.
+Use the PDFs or Markdown to build searchable documentation for you, your team, your enterprise or consulting customers.

+* **"Batch Mode" Project-wide Analysis**: Build Notebooks and Run Analysis across Folders or entire Project.
+Boost enables running offline automated batch mode processing of your source code - to generate dozens or hundreds of flow diagrams, project-wide security analysis and data compliance.

+* **API support Automation Integration**: All Boost features are accessible via Command API.
+Boost enables your DevOps, tooling or developer clients to automate and process source code with all Boost features enabled by the Command API.
+Synchronous and asynchronous operations are supported, including JSON-based document formats for all analysis and results.

 * **Easy Organization**: Functions are placed in separate cells for better navigation.